1. Opening Lines

 ‘Surprise me, Herb,’ Terri said.
 ‘Surprise me beyond all thought and reason.’

 ‘Maybe I will,’ Herb said.
 ‘Maybe so.
 I’m constantly surprised with things myself.
 Everything in life surprises me.’
 He stared at her for a minute.
-Then he began talking.’ (‘Drinking Gin and Talking About Love’, by Raymond Carver)
+Then he began talking.’ (‘Beginners’, Carver)

 In the Spring 2016 issue of Surveyors Journal, Conor Skehan contributed an article entitled ‘Housing Myths – the Discomfort of Thought’.
 It opened with a quote from John F Kennedy: ‘The great enemy of truth is very often not the lie-deliberate – contrived and dishonest – but the myth – persistent, persuasive and unrealistic.
 Too often we hold fast to the clichés of our forebears.
 We subject all facts to a prefabricated set of interpretations.
 We enjoy the comfort of opinion without the discomfort of thought.’